 Both types of storm windows – interior and exterior – help with home insulation and energy efficiency.
-They’re a layer added to your window to help regulate temperature, damp noise, and protect your existing window.
+They add a layer to your window to help regulate temperature, damp noise, and protect your existing window.
 If you’re still considering replacement windows, read our comparison: Storm Windows vs Replacement Windows.

 Interior and exterior windows have a lot of similarities.
-It’s in understanding their differences that will help you decide which is best for your home or building.
+It’s in understanding their differences, such as inside window insulation, that will help you decide which is best for your home or building.

 Exterior: Glass panels surrounded by wood or aluminum frame.
 These attach to the outside of your window frame using screws, caulk, or hinges.
 Sometimes the frame is semi-permanent so the pane will be released by swivel pins for cleaning or replacement while the frame stays attached to the house.
 Most have weep holes so accumulated moisture can evaporate.